 Simply put, varieties are found naturally in the world, once we propagate them for their variance, they become cultivars.

-Many popular tea styles are actually processed cultivars with the same name, Tieguanyin and Dahongpao are two examples of this.
+Many popular tea styles are actually processed cultivars with the same name.